jamiepotter17/whisky_project/README.md

 The final project could be in the form of either a blog post documenting all of the steps from start to finish of your project, or a deployment of a web application (or something that can be run on a local machine).

+## Problem Statement

+Whisky reviews often contain lots of florid language describing the nose, palate and finish of a whisky, but how much information is conveyed by such material?
+One way of putting a lower bound on the amount of information conveyed by such tasting notes is offered by using machine learning.
+If a natural language, machine learning algorithm trained on a set of whisky reviews can classify a whisky based on its tasting notes significantly better than chance, that tells us something: The greater the accuracy of the algorithm, the more information is contained in reviews.
+This is the problem to be solved - how much information does a whisky review contain?

 ## Aim

 The aim of Whisky Project is to develop a web application that would allow users to enter tasting notes on a whisky, and then return a prediction on what whisky it was based on a whisky classifier trained from data gathered from Reddit.